seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Bioenergetic Therapy** : Body-centered psychotherapy that combines breathwork, movement, and emotional expression to release physical tension and unresolved emotional trauma, aiming to restore energy flow and improve mental and physical well-being.
 - **Hakomi** : Gentle, mindfulness-based therapy that uses body awareness to uncover and heal unconscious emotional wounds.
 It helps you explore deep-seated beliefs by noticing how your body reacts in the present moment.
 - **Latihan** : Physical workouts, educational study drills, or the deep spiritual and moving meditation practice originating from the Subud tradition in Indonesia.
+- **Polyvagal Theory** : Framework developed by neuroscientist Stephen Porges describing how the vagus nerve governs three autonomic states — social engagement (ventral vagal), fight-or-flight (sympathetic), and shutdown (dorsal vagal).
+It underpins many trauma-informed practices, which use breath, voice, movement, and safe relationship to help the nervous system return to a regulated state.

 ## 11. Introspection and Self-Development Tools